SongshGeo/SongshGeo-as-Scholar/content/en/home/skills.md

 # This file represents a page section.
 headless: true
+active: true

 # Order that this section appears on the page.
-weight: 40
+weight: 90

-title: Skills
+title: Coding Skills
 subtitle:

 # Showcase personal skills or business features.
 # - Add/remove as many `feature` blocks below as you like.
 # - For available icons, see: https://wowchemy.com/docs/page-builder/#icons
 feature:
-  - description: Mastering
+  - description: I master programming in Python for years.
+Recently, I work on an open-sourced package `ABSESpy`.
     icon: python
     icon_pack: custom
     name: Python
-  # - description: 90%
-  #   icon: netlogo
-  #   icon_pack: custom
-  #   name: Netlogo
-  - description: Mastering
+  - description: I am proficient in using LaTeX for papers.
     icon: latex
     icon_pack: custom
     name: LaTex